 ELECTRONIC AND STANDARDIZED BILLING REGULATIONS RULEMAKING COMMENTS 45 DAY COMMENT PERIOD NAME OF PERSON/ AFFILIATION RESPONSE ACTION description of the information required.
 Discussion may be "complete" and yet the claims administrator still needs additional information in order to determine payment. (b)(2) The modifications in (b)(2) are recommended to conform to the statutory language and requirements in Labor Code section 4603.2(b), which refers to bills that are "contested, denied, or considered incomplete."
 The statute specifies different requirements for bills that are considered incomplete from those with contested items. (g) Explanations of Review shall use the DWC Bill Adjustment Reason codes and descriptions listed in Appendix B Standard Explanation of Review - 1.0 California DWC Bill Adjustment Reason Codes ANSI Matrix Crosswalk along with the appropriate ANSI Claims Adjustment Group Codes.
-The Explanations of Review shall contain all the Agree that the Claims Adjustment Group Codes are not needed for paper EORs.
+The Explanations of Review shall contain all the required elements listed in Appendix B Standard Agree that the Claims Adjustment Group Codes are not needed for paper EORs.
 See further explanation above in regard to 6.0(b)(1).
 Modify 6.0 (b)(1) to delete the Claims Adjustment Group Codes.

-ELECTRONIC AND STANDARDIZED BILLING REGULATIONS RULEMAKING COMMENTS 45 DAY COMMENT PERIOD NAME OF PERSON/ AFFILIATION RESPONSE ACTION Explanation of Review - 2.0 Field Table Standard Explanation of Review.
-Medical Billing & Payment Guide - 7.1 Timeframes Commenter suggests that the division revise (a)(3) and (B) and (C) to clarify that this first step uses high-level clean-bill screens that identify some but not all "incomplete bills." (a)(3) Health Care Claim Acknowledgement (ASC X12 N 277) - within two working days of receipt of an electronically submitted bill, the claims administrator shall send a Health Care Claim Acknowledgement ASC X12N 277 electronic notice of whether or not the bill submission is complete.
+ELECTRONIC AND STANDARDIZED BILLING REGULATIONS RULEMAKING COMMENTS 45 DAY COMMENT PERIOD NAME OF PERSON/ AFFILIATION RESPONSE ACTION Medical Billing & Explanation of Review - 2.0 Field Table Standard Explanation of Review.
+Commenter suggests that the division Brenda Ramirez Disagree.
+It is not necessary to None.
+7.1 Timeframes that this first step uses high-level clean-bill screens that identify some but not all "incomplete bills." (a)(3) Health Care Claim Acknowledgement (ASC X12 N 277) - within two working days of receipt of an electronically submitted bill, the claims administrator shall send a Health Care Claim Acknowledgement ASC X12N 277 electronic notice of whether or not the bill submission is Director California Workers' Compensation Institute (CWCI) April 26, 2010 Written Comment are "high-level clean bill screens" as that is adequately addressed in the 005010X214 (277) transaction set.
+The 005010X214 (277) Technical Report Type 3 states in relevant part: "The ASC X12 Health Care Claim Acknowledgement (277) implementation guide is a business application level acknowledgement for the ASC X12 Health Care Claim (837) transaction(s).
+This acknowledges the validity and acceptability of the claims complete.
 The ASC X12 N 277 details what errors are present, and if necessary, what action the submitter should take.
 A bill may be rejected if it is not submitted in the required electronic standard format or if it is not complete as set forth in Section One - 3.0.
-Such notice must use the ASC X12N 277 transaction set as defined in Companion Guide Chapter 9 and must include specific information setting out the reason for rejection.
-Brenda Ramirez Claims & Medical Director California Workers' Compensation Institute (CWCI) April 26, 2010 Written Comment Disagree.
-It is not necessary to add language specifying that these are "high-level clean bill screens" as that is adequately addressed in the 005010X214 (277) transaction set.
-The 005010X214 (277) Technical Report Type 3 states in relevant part: "The ASC X12 Health Care Claim Acknowledgement (277) implementation guide is a business application level acknowledgement for the ASC X12 Health Care Claim (837) transaction(s).
-This acknowledges the validity and acceptability of the claims at the pre-process claims to determine whether or not to introduce them to their adjudication system.
+Such notice must use the ASC X12N 277 transaction set as defined in Companion Guide Chapter 9 and must include specific information setting out the reason for rejection. at the pre-processing stage.
+Payers may pre-process claims to determine whether or not to introduce them to their adjudication system.
 This pre-adjudication process is performed so claims that are incorrectly formatted or missing information can be corrected and resubmitted by the provider.
 The level of editing in pre-adjudication programs will vary from system to system.
 Although the level of editing may vary, this transaction provides a standard method of reporting acknowledgement of claims.
 The business function identifies claims None.